Investigators, Staff, and Assistants

 Links: Faculty page

-Gina S. Lovasi the Dornsife Associate Professor of Urban Health, Co-Director of the Urban Health Collaborative at the Drexel University Dornsife School of Public Health.
+Gina S. Lovasi is the Dornsife Associate Professor of Urban Health, Co-Director of the Urban Health Collaborative and Associate Dean for Education at the Drexel University Dornsife School of Public Health.
 Her research examines how local policies and initiatives influence cardiovascular and respiratory health, seeking to understand whether the anticipated health benefits have been realized and to explore any unanticipated health effects.
 Key aspects of the local environment measured in her research have included walkable urban form, sources of healthy and unhealthy foods, tree canopy coverage and other aesthetic amenities, and pedestrian safety hazards related to crime and traffic.
 Health outcomes recently studies include cognitive development, asthma, allergic sensitization, physical activity, obesity, myocardial infarction, and sudden cardiac arrest.
 She has taught a doctoral course on advanced techniques for epidemiologic research for the last 5 years (advancedepidemiology.org), and serves on the editorial board for both the Journal of Urban Health and the American Journal of Preventive Medicine.

 Links: Google Scholar Profile, @ University of Washington